-Should the driver detect custom charsets/collations installed on server (true/false, defaults to 'false').
-If this option set to 'true' driver gets actual charsets/collations from server each time connection establishes.
+Should the driver detect custom charsets/collations installed on server?
+If this option set to "true" the driver gets actual charsets/collations from the server each time a connection establishes.
 This could slow down connection initialization significantly.

 Default Value false Since Version 5.1.29

 If 'disconnectOnExpiredPasswords' is set to "false" and password is expired then server enters sandbox mode and sends 'ERR(08001, ER_MUST_CHANGE_PASSWORD)' for all commands that are not needed to set a new password until a new password is set.